MatinKhajavi/TIMSS-and-PIRLS-Data-Analysis/README.md

 - **Advanced Statistical Methods**: Utilize various statistical approaches including hypothesis testing, cluster analysis, and factor analysis for a robust analysis of the data.

 ## Contents
-- `TIMSS_&_PIRLS_Analysis.Rmd`: The main R Markdown file containing the analysis.
+- `DataAnalysisProject.Rmd`: The main R Markdown file.
-- `Files/`: Directory containing HTML outputs and supplementary files.
+- `Files/`: Directory containing R codes, HTML outputs and supplementary files.
 - `Data/`: The raw data files used in this analysis, sourced directly from the official studies.

 ## Tools and Technologies